8 Morning Routines For Kids To Start Their Day Right

 You and your child can reflect on the good things that may have happened yesterday, the day before, or even longer.
 Also, you can be thankful for the “bad things” that didn’t happen.
 The essential thing to do is avoid any negative thinking, primarily using words like “can’t” or “never.”

 Furthermore, repeatedly reminding a kid to do something is counterproductive.
-I’ve seen my son respond negatively to people who are continuously reminding him of something he has yet to do wrong.
-It shakes his confidence and almost programs him to do the things we were trying to avoid.
+I’ve seen younger kids than my son respond negatively to people who are continuously reminding him of something he has yet to do wrong.
+It shakes his confidence and almost forces him to do the things we were trying to avoid.

-Parents should have morning routines for kids that complement positive words and encouragement.
+Parents should have morning routines for kids that complement the school morning routine with positive words and encouragement.
 When our children go out in the world, we can’t always be there.
 Instead, we hope that we’ve given them the ability to believe in themselves and make the right choices.

 5. Have a Checklist

-I often feel like various responsibilities are always pulling me in different directions, that it’s challenging to keep track of everything mentally.
+I frequently feel like various responsibilities are always pulling me in different directions, and it’s challenging to keep track of everything mentally.
 For this reason, I’m a big fan of checklists.
+Using a checklist not only helps me stay organized but also provides a sense of accomplishment as I tick off completed tasks.

-A checklist gives you a concrete plan on what you and your children need to tackle in the morning.
-This checklist can contain simple steps like “Make your bed,” “Brush your teeth,” and “Change your clothes.”
+A checklist gives you a concrete plan of what you and your children need to tackle in the morning.
+This checklist can contain simple steps for the morning routine checklist like “Make your bed,” “Brush your teeth,” and “Change your clothes.”
+Having a visual representation of tasks can make mornings more manageable and less stressful for everyone involved.
+Having time management skills in your morning routine ensures that tasks are completed efficiently, allowing for a smoother start to the day.

 6. Eat a Complete Breakfast

 There is a saying that breakfast is the most critical meal of the day, and it’s true.
-After sleeping for 8 hours, the kids most likely will have an appetite.
+After sleeping for 8 hours, the first kids wake they most likely will have an appetite.
 Although feeding kids cereal or a donut is easy, it’s not enough to get them through the day to lunchtime.
+A balanced breakfast with protein, whole grains, and fruits provides kids ages sustained energy and helps them stay focused and alert until lunchtime rolls around.

-I like to pear my children’s cereal with fruit, such as sliced apples or a banana.
+I like to pair my children’s cereal with fruit, such as sliced apples or a banana.
 And, during the winter days, I prepare them warm oatmeal.
 Hunger pains can affect a child’s ability to focus and be patient.
+Adding nutritious toppings like nuts or seeds to their oatmeal boosts its nutritional value and helps keep them feeling full and satisfied throughout the morning.

-So, keep that in mind the next time you go grocery showing.
+So, keep that in mind the next time you go grocery shopping.
 Think of what you can prepare for breakfast ahead of time versus finding any kind of food “that works.”
+Planning and choosing nutritious breakfast options not only supports your children’s health and well-being but also sets a positive tone for the rest of the day.

 7. Set Fun Goals for the Afternoon or Weekend

-These fun things to do with kids is an opportunity to teach your children.
-For example, we play the Marshmallow game, which tests the kids’ patience and rewards them.
+These fun things to do with kids are an opportunity to teach your children.
+For example, we play the Marshmallow game eating breakfast, which tests the kids’ patience and rewards them.
+Incorporating educational elements into activities helps children learn valuable skills while having fun and reinforces positive behaviors.

 8. Remain Calm